 The VPN service IIJ Flex Mobility Service, with its low latency and stable connections, prevents communication interruptions even in places with unstable mobile connections.
-In addition, the video conferencing system COLLABO de World can be used anywhere and anytime from the best available device, including dedicated terminals or PCs.
-These services are just a sample of those IIJ offers to increase productivity and enhance corporate value.
+This service is just a sample of IIJ offers to increase productivity and enhance corporate value.